luapower/luapower-all/mmap.md

 Memory mapping API that can be used with Windows, Linux and OSX.
 Can be used for:

-  * mapping large files to memory
+  * loading large files in memory without consuming memory
   * allocating large memory blocks backed by the swap file
   * sharing memory between processes
   * creating executable memory segments